amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 OAuth is currently supported only on Meraki.com.
 Support for the Federal Risk and Authorization Management Program (FedRAMP), as well as for China, Canada, and India, will be added in the future.

 ### Initial Grant Flow
-**Issue 1:** The user cannot find the relevant organization in the dropdown menu.
+**Issue 1:** The administrator cannot find the relevant organization in the dropdown menu.

 **Solutions:**
-For a user to find an organization in the dropdown menu, do the following:
+For an administrator to find an organization in the dropdown menu, do the following:
-- Ensure that the user has full organization admin rights.
-Read-only and network admins cannot see their organization.
+- Ensure that the Meraki administrator has full **Organization admin** rights.
+Both the "Organization admin" with read-only permissions and the "Network admin" have insufficient permissions to view the organization.
 - Ensure that the application has been integrated.
-If the application has been integrated, navigate to **organization** > **integrations** > **my integrations**.
-Revoke access to the application and try integrating the application once again.
+- If the application has been integrated, you can revoke the it's access, and try integrating the application again.
+From the Meraki dashboard left-navigation pane, choose **Organization**>**Integrations**.
+From the **My integrations** tab, choose your integration.
+From the integration window that opens, from the top-right corner, click **Remove**.
+Now try integrating the application again.

-**Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI.
+**Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI."

 **Solution**: Check whether the redirect URI in the request differs from the redirect URIs that were registered in the application registry.